cds-snc/security-goals/docs/writing-a-check.md

 ...
 ```

-The resulting check file should now have a pass or fail result (JSON file) written to a shared checks directory ready to be picked up by our Security Goals watcher scripts.
+### 3. Results written to a shared checks directory

-### Results
+The resulting check file from the code above should now have written a pass or fail result (JSON file) to a shared checks directory ready to be picked up by our Security Goals watcher scripts.

 When the watcher picks up our new file it will write the results to the database where the data will be made available in mutiple formats i.e. a GraphQL api.